avdnowhere/universitylist/README.md

 ### ESLint

-ESLint will find and check problems in the JavaScript code
+ESLint will find and check problems in the JavaScript code.<br />
 Run this command to check with ESLint:

 ```